DFO-NOAA-Pacific/surveyjoin/README.md

 (AFSC) in Alaska.

 There are 55 species included in the initial version of the package, focusing on species that are occurring in multiple regions.
-The list of species can be viewed with the `get_species()` function.

 ### Installing